regales/cpre185/README.md

-# cpre185
+# CPRE185

-CPR E 185 course @iastate
+## About
+This repository contains code and materials related to CPR E 185 at Iowa State University taken during Spring 2024 with Prof. Maruf.